Richard Lugar: Agricultural reform

 As Chairman of the Agriculture Committee, Lugar built bipartisan support for 1996 federal farm program reforms, ending 1930s-era federal production controls.
 He worked to initiate a biofuels research program to help increase U.S. utilization of ethanol and combustion fuels, and led initiatives to streamline the U.S. Department of Agriculture, reform the food stamp program, and preserve the federal school lunch program.

 Bipartisan governance

 Although Republican, Lugar often worked across the aisle, working alongside Democrats on many initiatives.
 For this reason, he commonly broke with traditional Republican lines, especially on non-domestic issues.
 Lugar's most well-known piece of legislation, the Nunn–Lugar Cooperative Threat Reduction Agreement, was co-sponsored with Sam Nunn, a Democratic Senator from Georgia.
-Lugar's bipartisan efforts earned him 24th place of 227 Senators' lifetime scores from 1993–2014 according to the Lugar Bipartisan Index, with a score of .668.
+Lugar's bipartisan efforts earned him 24th place of 227 Senators' lifetime scores from 1993 to 2014 according to the Lugar Bipartisan Index, with a score of .668.
 Lugar continued to support bipartisan solutions and initiatives as one of the policy focus areas of The Lugar Center.